sthormio/progression-framework/frameworks/engineering/engineering.md

       - level: 5
         criteria:
           - "Understands importance of product-market fit and works closely with product leadership to ensure we're making the right decisions across one or more squads"
+          - "Is able to conciliate strategy with development"
+          - "Manage clients expectations"
+          - "Understands the business and knows how to pricify features"
+          - "Is able to explain tradeoffs on each possible decision"
+          - "Is able to predict problems and future issues and features"
+          - "Create and implement processes"
+          - "Identify and prioritize most value generator activities yor the company"
+          - "Team rely on it trustfully to manage crysis"
           - "Proactively identifies problems that challenge our scale or business direction.
 Effectively communicates these and supports changes to adapt to these challenges"
           - "Is widely considered an expert in one or more areas by their peers, and collective and company leadership"
           - "Steps up to lead when required, even if not explicitly asked of them"